rafaelldi/diagnostics-client-plugin/Writerside/topics/counters-and-metrics.md

 ### Custom counters

-It is possible to create your own counters and monitor them (but currently `System.Diagnostics.Metrics` is preferred).
-To do that, we have to implement an `EventSource` and then use its name as a provider.
+It is possible to create your own counters and monitor them.
+To do that, you have to implement an `EventSource` and then use its name as a provider.
 You can find a full example of how to do this in the [documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/event-counters#implement-an-eventsource).

 ### Export counter values

-It is possible to export counter values to a file and analyze them later.
-To do this, call the `Export Counters` action.
+Sometimes it is convenient to export the counter values to a file and analyse them later.
+For this purpose, call the `Export Counters` action.
 In the dialog, you can select the file format, file name and output folder.

 ![Export counters dialog](counters-file-settings.png){ width="450" border-effect=rounded }